 We gather for a meeting, usually around a table, place our collective attention on the problem, and let, most likely let our automatic processes take over.
 But, all too often, this turns out to be a mistake.
 From this stems poor meetings, bad decisions, and a general feeling of malaise that we are wasting time.

-Problem-solving has stages, it is a process, and in order for groups to collaborate effectively and avoid talking past one another, members must simultaneously occupy the same problem-solving stage.
-Clear communication is critical here and it is important for the team to understand what.
-Our meetings need to be methodical.
+Problem-solving has stages, it is a process, and in order for groups to collaborate effectively and avoid talking past one another, members must all be in the same problem-solving stage.
+In order to make this happen our meetings must be methodical.

 In a methodical meeting, for each issue that needs to be discussed, members deliberately and explicitly choose just one problem-solving stage to complete.